mikinakajima/MeltScalingLaw/README.md

 ### Prerequisites

+This code is based on Python 3 and may not be compatible with other versions of Python.
 Make sure you have python3 on your machine and the following libraries.

 ```
 matplotlib